 As a leaseholder in a council-owned property, you must obtain our permission to carry out certain alterations to your property.

-Examples of such work include:
+Examples of work include:

 If you make any improvements or alterations without first obtaining permission, you will be breaking the terms of your lease.
 We may ask for you to put your property back to how it was or insist that the alteration is of an acceptable standard and extra costs could be incurred.

 You will need to state exactly what you want to do and include a drawing or a plan.

 From time to time we will need to carry out major work to the building or estate, which includes your home.